llauderesv/azure-container/README.md

-# Azure App Service .NET Core
+# .NET Core Azure Container in App Service

-This application is built using `.NET Core` and use `Docker` to containerize the application.
+This application is built using `.NET Core` and uses `Docker` to containerize the application.
 It's deployed in Azure App Service to demonstrate how cloud-native applications works.

 ```
 Development